Mutual Agreement Procedures

 A taxpayer can request a suspension of collection for the duration of the MAP or arbitration procedure pursuant to any legal basis in accordance with Sec 212a para 2a FFC (Federal Fiscal Code).
 The requirements are as follows:

-• The collection of taxes has not yet taken place;
+- The collection of taxes has not yet taken place;

-• No deferment (in accordance with Sec 212 FFC) or suspension of collection (in accordance with Sec 212a para 1 FFC) has been requested;
+- No deferment (in accordance with Sec 212 FFC) or suspension of collection (in accordance with Sec 212a para 1 FFC) has been requested;

-• There is no risk of non-recoverability in accordance with Sec 212a para 2 FFC; and
+- There is no risk of non-recoverability in accordance with Sec 212a para 2 FFC; and

-• No exception pursuant to Sec 212a para 6 FFC applies.
+- No exception pursuant to Sec 212a para 6 FFC applies.

 Process: The first step is the submission of a MAP request.
 At the same time or after this request, the taxpayer must submit a request pursuant to Sec 48 para 1 FFC to the competent authority (see above).
 The competent authority will issue a notice under Sec 48 para 1 FFC.
 The taxpayer must then submit a request for suspension of collection in accordance with Sec 212a para 2a FFC to the tax office that has competency over him.
 The notice in accordance with Sec 48 para 1 FFC must be submitted along with the request.

 Effect: The taxes due are suspended until the end of the MAP or, if an arbitration request is submitted immediately after that, until the end of the arbitration procedure.
-The ending of the suspension period is stipulated via a notice of the tax office responsible in the case.
+The ending of the suspension period is stipulated via a notice from the tax office responsible in the case.

 2. Interest claim